Note: Yes I know the 21st Century started in 2001 but I'm including the year 2000.

 , and Katyn

 .
-He was born Andrzej Wajda on March 6, 1926, in Suwalki, Poland.
+He was Born on March 6, 1926, in Suwalki, Poland.
 His mother, Aniela Wajda, was a teacher at a Ukrainian school.
-His father...
+His father, Jakub Wajda, was a captain in the Polish infantry...

 Academy Award-winning filmmaker Ron Howard is one of this generation's most popular directors.
 From the critically acclaimed dramas A Beautiful Mind and Apollo 13 to the hit comedies Parenthood and Splash, he has created some of Hollywood's most memorable films.
 Howard directed and produced "Cinderella Man" starring Oscar winner Russell Crowe...